apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Who is Jason Palmer?
-A previously unknown Democrat beats Biden in American Samoa's Democratic caucus**
+**Apple: iPhone China sales slide as Huawei soars, report says**

-You can read more about it [here](https://apnews.com/article/who-is-jason-palmer-american-samoa-primary-c4bc109a16c7ee7b083f6216b44ba0c4).
+You can read more about it [here](https://www.bbc.com/news/business-68486928).

 ## Requirements
 - Python 3.8